top of page

 About Americana Journal

-The music industry has changed significantly over the few decades ot two.
-Advancements in technology and media have created an environment wherein artists can produce creative projects at lower costs, maintaining independence and creative freedom.
-Additionally, social media allows artists to access their fans directly, without relying on the reach of large labels.
-So we decided to enter into the realm of operating our own brand and label.
+The music industry has changed significantly over the past few decades.
+Advancements in technology and media have created an environment where artists can produce creative projects at lower costs, maintaining independence and creative freedom.
+Social media also allows artists to connect with their audience directly, without relying on the reach of large labels.
+This shift opened the door to start our own label and brand around the kind of projects we care about.

-One thing we want to do with this label is add an element of entertainment and depth to the brand.
-We don't want to only put out music.
-We also seek out interesting, innovative, and compelling ways to allow fans deeper access to our creativity.
-So we also publish podcasts, videos, and we might do some writing too.
+One thing we want to prioritize with this label and brand is an element of entertainment and depth.
+We don't only want to release music.
+We're interested in creative, engaging ways to give people deeper access to the projects, artists, and stories that shape them.
+That includes podcasts, videos, and possibly some writing too.

 Tyler Nail: